Waffles32/madness/README.md

 # madness

-Madness orchestrates the HTTP request-response cycle using context functions to build abstractions and route functions to transform abstractions into a HTTP response.
+Madness orchestrates the HTTP request-response cycle using middleware for abstractions and routes for transformations.

-It is built upon the fabulous [werkzeug](https://github.com/pallets/werkzeug) routing system.
+It is built upon WSGI and the fabulous [werkzeug](https://github.com/pallets/werkzeug) routing system.

 ## Guiding Principles